-From 8 - 14 months, children often become frightened when they meet new people or visit new places.
+From 8 to 14 months, children often become frightened when they meet new people or visit new places.
 They recognize their parents as familiar and safe.
 When separated from their parents, particularly when away from home, they feel threatened and unsafe.

 Separation anxiety is a normal developmental stage.
 It helped keep our ancestors alive and helps children learn how to master their environment.

 It usually ends when the child is around 2 years old.
 At this age, toddlers begin to understand that parents may be out of sight now, but will return later.
 There is also a normal desire to test their independence.

 To get over separation anxiety, children must:

 - Trust that their parents will return

 Even after children have successfully mastered this developmental stage, separation anxiety may return during periods of stress.
 Most children will experience some degree of separation anxiety when in unfamiliar situations, especially when separated from their parents.

 When children are in situations (such as hospitals) and are experiencing stress (such as illness or pain), they seek the safety, comfort, and protection of their parents.
 When parents cannot be with their children in these situations, the children experience distress.